Hoi An Weather: The Best Time To Visit Hoi An

-The temperatures are still mild compared to the annual peak, which is good for those who are coming from cooler temperatures.
+The weather in Hoi An is still mild compared to the annual peak, which is good for those who are coming from cooler temperatures.
 Rainfall during this time is also at its lowest point out of the year, making this a great time to plan for outdoor activities in the surrounding area.

 The hottest months have passed, and the temperatures are slowly but finally moving down towards a more tolerable range.
 Another welcomed reduction is found in the form of tourists, as the flocks of people that were visiting the city in August have moved on as well.
 This helps in bringing prices back to a more moderate point for travellers.

 September also brings the chance to witness The Mid Autumn Festival at the end of the month.
 Even if you’re here before this time, you can still see sessions of young people practising in the evenings for the upcoming event

 There are a lot of factors to consider when choosing the perfect time to visit Hoi An.
 We’ve aimed to narrow these down so you can find a time to visit that suits you or at least assists in setting some expectations for your upcoming trip.
 Just remember the key factors below when visiting.
 And Hoi An weather is really great to spending for your weekend or occasion.

 Rain (with possible flooding): October, November, and December